top of page

 MOOCs ("Massive Online Open Classes") are are free online courses available for anyone to enrol in.
 MOOCs provide an affordable and flexible way to learn new skills, advance your career and deliver high quality courses.
 MOOCs are often offered by very high-level and renowned educational institutions, such as some of the best universities in the world.
 MOOCs can be found on websites such as Coursera and EdX, where it is usually free to enrol but a payment may be required for a certificate.

 As for EMMIRians, MOOCs can offer benefits to potential and accepted students.
 Firstly, for those unsure of what to write about in their application, MOOCs can give insight into some pressing issues in this field that may inspire your own ideas.
-Secondly, if you choose to buy the certificate, these may look good on your CV.
-Thirdly, the topic of your courses may inspire students to focus on different topics during their studies with EMMIR, such as focusing on gender and queer issues, law, health, humanitarianism, urbanisation, development, etc.
+Secondly, if you choose to buy the certificate, these may look good on your CV (but the knowledge is still freely accessible, even without the certificate).
+Thirdly, the topic of your courses may inspire students to focus on different topics during their studies with EMMIR, such as focusing on gender and queer issues, health, humanitarianism, urbanisation, development, etc.

 Some relevant MOOCs that can be helpful to prospective and accepted EMMIR students are: